 You can clear goods you are importing and which are intended for your personal use or as gifts with the FCA QuickZoll app.

 Information is available at the following link.

 Written customs declaration

 In less frequented locations, there are more and more border crossings that are manned only from time to time, or not at all.
-To enable you to enter Switzerland even at these border crossings, we have introduced the new option of a written self-declaration.
+At border crossings such as these, so-called declaration boxes are partially available for you to declare your goods in writing.
 For the procedure, see declaration box

 This form of customs declaration is permitted only for goods which are not intended to be sold or traded, which are not subject to any restrictions or bans, and require neither a certificate nor an authorisation.
 Merchandise must be declared at a competent customs office.